 - 4.29 Stroud District Council is directly and indirectly investing an average of over £150m per day throughout the year.
-As directed by the CIPFA Treasury Code's requirement for Councils to prioritise security, liquidity and yield, return on investment is important, but more important are the security of the sums invested and the availability of funds when they are needed. - 4.30 An important factor that sits alongside those fiduciary duties is responsible or ethical investment, in particular our investments' impacts on the climate because of the Council's 2018 declaration of a Climate Change Emergency and 2019 commitment to be a Carbon Neutral District by 2030. - 4.31 This Council is supportive of the Principles for Responsible Investment (www.unipri.org) and will seek to bring ESG (environmental, social and governance) factors into the decision making process for investments. - 4.32 The ethical policy will be developed by examining and exploring in consultation with members, Link Asset Services, other government and local government organisations what the Council can do to avoid and minimise the collateral impacts of investments and maximise positive impacts, whilst still meeting its primary fiduciary duties to prioritise security, liquidity and yield. - 4.33 The Ethical Investment Policy is set out in Appendix E.
+As directed by CIPFA Treasury Code there is a requirement for Councils to prioritise security, liquidity and yield.
+Return on investment is important, but more important are the security of the sums invested and the availability of funds when they are needed. - 4.30 An important factor that sits alongside those fiduciary duties is responsible or ethical investment, in particular our investments' impacts on the climate because of the Council's 2018 declaration of a Climate Change Emergency and 2019 commitment to be a Carbon Neutral District by 2030. - 4.31 This Council is supportive of the Principles for Responsible Investment (www.unipri.org).
+ESG is incorporated into investment decisions for example when two potential investments offer the same level of security and return, the investment with the better ESG rating will be selected. - 4.32 The ethical policy will be developed by examining and exploring in consultation with members, Link Asset Services, other government and local government organisations what the Council can do to avoid and minimise the collateral impacts of investments and maximise positive impacts, whilst still meeting its primary fiduciary duties to prioritise security, liquidity and yield. - 4.33 The Ethical Investment Policy is set out in Appendix E.